robertmand/FAIR-DaSH/_episodes/ep1.md

 In this lesson, we will explain FAIR principles and how FAIR principles will help you properly manage your data.

 ## What is FAIR?
-The FAIR publication of 2016 makes reference to the FAIR principles which are:
-- F stands for Findable
-- A stands for Accessible
-- I stands for Interoperable
-- R stands for Reusable

-![FAIR principles https://www.scibite.com/solutions/enterprise-fair-data-mdm/](../fig/FAIR.png)
-https://www.scibite.com/solutions/enterprise-fair-data-mdm/

 > ## These principles were published in
 > Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016).
->
+> The FAIR publication of 2016 makes reference to the FAIR principles which are:
+> - F stands for Findable
+> - A stands for Accessible
+> - I stands for Interoperable
+> - R stands for Reusable

 {: .callout}

+![FAIR principles https://www.scibite.com/solutions/enterprise-fair-data-mdm/](../fig/FAIR.png)
+https://www.scibite.com/solutions/enterprise-fair-data-mdm/

 To apply FAIR to your data, each principle has set of specific requirements that guide researchers through the process of FAIRification of their data to make their data Findable, Accessible, Interoperable, Reusable.